lookupdaily/CV/README.md

 Responsible for concepts, initial stages of design and pitching documents.

 ## Other experience

+**Tech Meet-ups and workshops** \
+*Rails Girls*, *Founders & Coders*

+When I started teaching myself to code I was keen to immerse myself in the industry and meet people working in tech before investing in a course.
+Attending Rails Girls London in 2019 and a short course with Founders & Coders helped me to test out my interests and learn quickly with like-minded people.

 **European Architecture Students Assembly** (2010-2013 & 2017) \
 *Organiser and tutor*